ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 - ``password``

-So when using mlapi, migrate configurations that you typically specify in ``objectconfig.ini`` to ``mlapiconfig.ini``.
+So when using mlapi, migrate configurations that you typically specify in ``objectconfig.yml`` to ``mlapiconfig.ini``.
 This includes:

 - Monitor specific sections
 - ml_sequence and stream_sequence
-- In general, if you see detection with mlapi missing something that worked when using objectconfig.ini, make sure you have not missed anything specific in mlapiconfig.ini with respect to related parameters
+- In general, if you see detection with mlapi missing something that worked when using objectconfig.yml, make sure you have not missed anything specific in mlapiconfig.ini with respect to related parameters

 Also note that if you are using ml_fallback, repeat the settings in both configs.